Wracking my Brain is a series of workshops funded by the Doris Field Charitable Trust taking place at the Headway Activity and Rehabilitation Centre.

-Wracking my Brain what my brain looks like
+Wracking my Brain Workshop or what my brain looks like

 Following sculptor tutor, Pam Foley’s involvement with Crash research at the London School of Hygiene and Tropical Medicine as a ‘patient representative’, Pam has now been commissioned to produce a sculpture representing her own personal, brain injury, journey.
 Pam hopes to bring the sculpture to the Wracking my Brain workshop for discussion and inspiration.

 Pam completed the making stage in December.
 It took until early March for it to be dry enough to be placed in the kiln.
 Pam and team are firing the clay very, very slowly so as not to provoke cracking.
 Slowly, slowly does it.
 Fingers crossed the kiln gods and goddesses agree.
 See Pam’s facebook for full details on the Crash research project with LSHTM and the commission.